The Pathfinder character sheet is your go-to cheat sheet for developing your new Dungeons and Dragons character.

 Picking A Character Class

 Every Pathfinder character has a class.
 A character’s class is a collection of different attributes and abilities that let your character full a specified role.
 There are many different classes you can choose from, and you’ll want to check with your Game Master (GM), sometimes called Dungeon Master (DM), to see which classes they are comfortable with you choosing.
 Choosing one of the 12 base classes is always a good bet.
-The 12 main classes are: the Barbarian, the Bard, the Cleric, the Druid, the Fighter, the Monk, the Paladin, the Ranger, the Rogue, the Sorcerer, and the Wizard.
+The 12 main classes are:

 After deciding on a class you’ll need to copy over your Class’ main stats and abilities from the character table.
 Check to see which level you are starting at with your GM, then head to the Special Abilities section for the class and fill in any special abilities you have available to you.